 Start your Learn to Row journey with a try-out session

 Learning to row starts with a try-out session where our club coach will take your through the basics.
 This enables you to give rowing a try without committing to a whole Learn to Row course.
 “Try-out” sessions are scheduled by our captain.
 Email us to ensure you are on the mailing list for the next session.
 These are usually on a Saturday morning at 07h00.
-There is an upfront charge of R100.00 which must be paid prior to confirmation of the scheduled row.
-The sessions are co-ordinated by the Club Coach and the Club Captain.
+There is a small upfront charge which must be paid prior to confirmation of the scheduled row.
+The sessions are co-ordinated by the Learn to Row Co-Ordinator.

 If you are still interested in rowing after the try-out session, you will then be slotted into a Learn to Row course.
 The programme will be presented by coaches who are members of VLRC.
 The aim is to teach you the basics, up to the point that you will feel comfortable and competent rowing in a crew boat.

 We will use quads or octs, so you can expect to stay more or less dry.
-The cost of the Learn to Row course is R 900.00 per person and runs over 8 weeks.
+The Learn to Row course runs over 8 weeks and costs R1050.

 Contact us today and you'll soon discover the thrill of rowing!